Hi! I'm Matt. Nice to meet you!

 At Stanford, I studied computer science and left with undergraduate and master's degrees.
 I did my best to exhaust the course catalogue's supply of systems courses, though I may have left a few behind.

-As an individual contributor, most of my work has been in infrastructure and machine learning, architecting and building large-scale systems to make sense of lots of data.
+As an individual contributor, much of my work has been in infrastructure and machine learning, architecting and building large-scale systems to make sense of lots of data.
 I spoke on these topics at PyCon 2011 and PyCon 2012.
 I've also explored the depths of Android development – there are some interesting fish at the bottom of that sea.

 Enjoy your stay!
 If you'd like to subscribe to future updates, join the mailing list.